 Coaches today get bothered by 15-minute press conferences.
-Coach Bryant, on the other hand, set aside an hour every week to give back to Alabama fans in a format that was copied in later years, but has never been duplicated since.
+Bill Belichick is known for giving as little information as possible during his time in front of the press.
+Coach Bryant, on the other hand, set aside an hour every week to give back to Alabama fans in a format that was copied in later years but has never been duplicated since.

 But perhaps, should things go sideways for Nick Saban over the next few years, Alabama's newest legendary coach should consider starting a show of his own.
 Can you imagine that?
 The first segment could be Saban dishing on last week's game and then a smooth transition to go-karting, followed by Ms. Terry storytime.
 I don't know about you, but I'd watch that.
 That's appointment TV if I've ever heard of it.

 Hey, Nick Saban, have your people call my people.
 We'll work something out.

 This post was originally published on April 6, 2020.

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.